Tonywuhk/realai.org/about/admin.md

 ## Basic Information

-Real AI Limited (company registration No. 2466079) is a private company limited by shares, incorporated in Hong Kong ([weather forecast](http://www.hko.gov.hk/contente.htm), [holidays](https://www.gov.hk/en/about/abouthk/holiday/)) on December 19, 2016.
+Real AI Limited (company registration No. 2466079) is a private company limited by shares, incorporated in Hong Kong ([holidays](https://www.gov.hk/en/about/abouthk/holiday/)) on December 19, 2016.

 ## Governance